iterative/dvc.org/content/docs/start/experiment-management/experiments.md

 <admon type="tip">

-If you already changed or ran your ML process in some other way and have relevant changes, you can capture the results with `dvc exp save` instead.
+If you already changed or ran your ML process in some other way and want to capture the results as a [DVC experiment], use `dvc exp save`.

+[dvc experiment]: /doc/user-guide/experiment-management

 </admon>